strimzi/proposals/052-k8s-server-side-apply.md

 Conflicts can happen with Server Side Apply as described [here](https://github.com/fabric8io/kubernetes-client/blob/v6.5.1/doc/CHEATSHEET.md#server-side-apply), it is open to choose the method that Strimzi would use for this.

 [Kubernetes suggest](https://kubernetes.io/docs/reference/using-api/server-side-apply/#conflicts:~:text=It%20is%20strongly%20recommended%20for%20controllers%20to%20always%20%22force%22%20conflicts%2C%20since%20they%20might%20not%20be%20able%20to%20resolve%20or%20act%20on%20these%20conflicts.) using the above _force_ method to make sure Strimzi have control over the parts they want.
 As described in the Kubernetes docs _"This forces the operation to succeed, changes the value of the field, and removes the field from all other managers' entries in managedFields"_, this obviously means if another party is _forcing_ the same field that they will create a loop of ownership but this would be rare as operators should only care about their own fields.

+[Kubernetes recommend](https://kubernetes.io/docs/reference/using-api/server-side-apply/#upgrading-from-client-side-apply-to-server-side-apply:~:text=the%20object%20doesn%27t%20have%20to%20be%20read%20beforehand) omitting the `GET` call from the Kubernetes API, given that we only want to send the API our desired fields and leave it up to the API to solve.
+The thing here is that by removing `GET`, we would always need to `UPDATE` with the desired status and allow Kubernetes to resolve it.
+This would in theory be 1 API call made by Strimzi per reconciliation as opposed to more.

+Existing Resources (Pods/ConfigMaps/etc) contain a patch strategy in the [upstream docs](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/), this explains how Server Side Apply will merge fields together, this will be unique to every field and if no strategy is listed then it can be assumed the whole field is changed each time.
+If this occurs and is not a desired behaviour then we can stick to the Read -> edit -> apply method instead for those examples with a justification.

+There is more documentation within the [Merge Strategy][https://kubernetes.io/docs/reference/using-api/server-side-apply/#merge-strategy] documentation in which it defines how we can change CRDs to merge how we want them to (StrimziPodSet, for example).
+For reference, there are two main kinds: `atomic` and `map`/`set`/`granular`; with `atomic` set, any change replaces the whole field/list and is recursive downwards; with the others the behaviour is more fine-tuned and is described on the above link in a table.

+### Code changes

 It appears as simple as modifying [this line](https://github.com/strimzi/strimzi-kafka-operator/blob/18d76bfabcfb9e91c71f9afda60b9dd880797f02/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/AbstractNamespacedResourceOperator.java#LL263C88-L263C102).
 From: